 runpodctl stop pod $RUNPOD_POD_ID

-If you simply want to stop your pod after a specific amount of time, you can run the following command in your web terminal:
+If you simply want to stop your Pod after a specific amount of time, you can run the following command:

-This simple command sleeps for 2 hours (change 2h to whatever you want), and then stops the pod.
-Keep in mind that you will still incur disk fees on a stopped pod.
+This simple command sleeps for 2 hours (change 2h to whatever you want), and then stops the Pod.

 runpodctl remove pod $RUNPOD_POD_ID